areaarea/contiki/platform/cc2538dk/README.md

 Software to Program the Nodes
 -----------------------------
-On Windows, nodes can be programmed with TI's ArmProgConsole or the [SmartRF Flash Programmer][smart-rf-flashprog].
+On Windows, nodes can be programmed with TI's [ArmProgConsole/SmartRF Flash Programmer][prog-tool].
 The README should be self-explanatory.
-With ArmProgConsole, upload the file with a `.bin` extension.
+With ArmProgConsole, upload the file with a `.cc2538dk` extension.

 On Linux, nodes can be programmed with TI's [UniFlash] tool.
 With UniFlash, use the file with `.elf` extension.

-The file with a `.cc2538dk` extension is a copy of the `.elf` file.

 Use the Port
 ============